frappe/erpnext_documentation/user/manual/en/using-erpnext/access-log.md

 ![Access Log](/docs/assets/img/using-erpnext/using-access-log-3.png)

-In case an access log is created on event of exporting a Report, a **Show Report** button will be generated in the respective log.
+In case an access log is created on the event of exporting a Report, a **Show Report** button will be generated in the respective log.
 On clicking this button, the exported report can be viewed along with the set filters.

 ![Access Log](/docs/assets/img/using-erpnext/using-access-log-1.png)